 In traditional society, Illness was caused by witchcraft, sorcery, bad omen, or curses.
-Diviners, herbalists, and healers treated the sick people.

-Today bacteria, viruses, or environmental factors, cause illnesses.
-These are treated by nurses, and doctors; in hospitals and health centers.
+Diviners, herbalists, doctors; in hospitals and health centres.
 There is however a craze for herbalists.
 The communities are consulting herbalists and are taking herbal tea, and medicine

+Today bacterial, viruses, or environmental factors, cause illnesses.
+These are treated by nurses, and